 Stefan Kappe, PhD

-Stefan Kappe is a professor at the Center for Infectious Disease Research.
+Stefan Kappe is Vice President of Strategic Development and Professor at the Center for Infectious Disease Research.
 He joined the Center in 2003 and established the malaria transmission laboratory that advances research on malaria parasite biology, immunology, and vaccine development.
 Dr Kappe received his undergraduate degree in biology from the Friedrich Wilhelms University, Germany and his PhD in Molecular Biology and Parasitology from the University of Notre Dame.
 He performed postdoctoral research in the Laboratory of Professor Victor Nussenzweig at New York University School of Medicine.
 Professor Kappe is the Scientific Director of the Malaria Clinical Trials Center, where early stage malaria vaccine and drug candidates are tested in humans.
 He holds an affiliate faculty position at the University of Washington (Global Health).
 Outside of the lab, Stefan enjoys traveling, scuba diving, coleopterology, and bird watching.